LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 that include many of the types of programming statements found in C#.

-.. index:
-   double: command line; copy text
+.. index:: command line; copy and paste text copy text on command line paste text on command line
-   double: command line; paste

 .. _copypaste: